 D. Deductions.
 Deductions are receipts or refunds that offset or reduce expense items that are allocable to a particular crime victim compensation claim.
 These include funds received through a state's subrogation interest in a claimant's civil law suit recovery, restitution, refunds, or other reimbursements.
 For purposes of applicable credits, the term restitution means payment made by the offender to the victim who was injured in the crime, to the legal guardian of a vulnerable adult or child, or to beneficiaries of the victim of homicide.

 Restitution does not refer to the costs of general collection of fines, fees and other penalties from offenders that provides the basic revenue for the compensation program and are not attributable to reimbursement of payouts on a specific claim.
 Refunds include amounts from overpayment, erroneous payments made to claimants, and uncashed checks.
-Additional guidance regarding applicable credits can be found in OMB Circular A-87, Cost Principles for State and Local Governments.
+Additional guidance regarding applicable credits Start Printed Page 27164can be found in OMB Circular A-87, Cost Principles for State and Local Governments.

 F. Recovery Costs.
 Salary and benefits costs for personnel directly involved in recovery efforts may be offset against the amount of income received from such reimbursement.
 Recovery efforts are those activities that are directly attributable to obtaining restitution, refunds, and other reimbursements for the expenses of specific crime victims who have received compensation from the state program.
 Expenses shall be limited to the percentage of those salaries and benefits incurred by the state for individual employees whose primary responsibilities (not less than 75 percent of each individual employee's work time) are directly and specifically related to recovering restitution and other reimbursements on behalf of compensated victims.
 Additional allowable recovery costs are garnishment fees, service of legal documents, costs of legal publication, and subpoena fees related to collecting reimbursements.
 Recovery costs cannot be claimed for employees whose salary and benefits are derived from federal administrative grant funds.
 Recovery costs do not include the collection of fines, fees, and other penalties that provide the basic revenue for the compensation program and are not identifiable to reimbursement of payouts on a specific victim claim.